TRITUSLegend/TRITUSLegend-Temp.-and-Humidity-Real-time-Monitoring/README.md

 1. Open the project in Arduino IDE
 2. Select board: `ESP32 Dev Module`
-3. Connect your ESP32 via USB
+3. Connect your ESP32 via USB/ Run the simulation on Wokwi(if no Hardware is present)
 4. Paste the code from `sketch.ino`
 5. Install required libraries
 6. Enter your ThingSpeak API key & channel number